Trade Gold Trading

 To view this toolbar on MT4 navigate to "View" Next to file at the tops left corner of MT4 Platform, Click "View", Then Click "Tool bars", Then check "Charts" Button.
 Above toolbar will appear.

-Once the above tool-bar, appears you can then choose the type you want to convert to, If you want to view using the bar format, click the bar tool button as shown above, for line format click the line tool button, for Japanese candles format click the "candlesticks tool button".
+Once the above toolbar, appears you can then choose the type you want to convert to, If you want to view using the bar format, click the bar tool button as illustrated above, for line format click the line tool button, for Japanese candles format click the "candlesticks tool button".